uncochan-academy/practice/README.md

 ### To Do

+#### Features to Add

+- Add timestamps to distance data.
+- Tool to analyze obtained data with graphs.
+- Conditional compilation for flexible hardware adaptation.
+- Separate high-level presentation layer from low-level data layer.
+  This means separating accurate raw data for logging/analysis from UI-optimized smoothed data.

-#### Software
+#### Study Topics

 - Enable environment changes according to development stage.
-   - Gradually move away from integrated development environment
-   - Set up CI
+   - Migrate from Arduino IDE to Arduino CLI, PlatformIO, CMake, Makefiles to customize build system.
+   - Conditional compilation.
-- Learn to design architecture.
+   - How to set up CI.
+- Understand architecture design.
-   - Modularization to easily adapt to hardware and peripheral changes
+   - Modularization to easily adapt to hardware and peripheral changes.
    - Abstraction and layering.